-To obtain sound level measurements with the 884-2:
+To obtain sound level measurements with the 886-2.

 - a.
 Turn on the Instrument and select the desired measurement range.
 To ensure accurate results, check the battery every time sound level measurements are made. - b.
 When the Instrument is hand-held, orientate the microphone approximately 45° to 70° with respect to the horizontal plane and at an angle of 70° with respect to incoming sound waves. - c.
-For OSHA compliance measurement set FAST/SLOW switch to SLOW and the range switch to OSHA.
+For OSHA compliance measurement set FAST/SLOW switch to SLOW, the range switch to OSHA, and depress "A" weighting push-button.
 Read exact dB(A) on red OSHA arc. - d.
 For other applications, select the desired range, weighting, and response.
 If the meter fluctuations are in excess of 3 dB set the response to SLOW position.